gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 # Synthetic Speech Dataset Generator (SpeechGen)

 With rising of ASR/NLP open source projects, democtratizing the AI human machine interface, come the necessity to get better and better ASR datasets.
 This project delves into creating a simple to use platform to create Synthetic speech datasets, creating pairs of audio and text.
-Adding labeling metric to each dataset entry, audio sample rate, length, or speaker gender and age, User interface is created using PyQt5 and runs totally local.
+User interface is created using PyQt5 and runs totally local.